daniel-melanson/umass-cics-community-bot/README.md

 6. Submit a pull request

 ### Local Testing
-1. Create a new discord server with.
+1. Create a new discord server (guild).
 2. [Create and invite a bot to the server](https://github.com/jagrosh/MusicBot/wiki/Adding-Your-Bot-To-Your-Server).
 3. Create a `.env` file in the following format:
 ```